Past National Youth Weeks

 The art workshops enabled young people to create sculptures and highlighted different mediums as ways of self-expression.
 Another of the highlights was a display of the young peoples' work at the end of term assembly.
 Young people were commended on their hard work and commitment to their individual and group projects.

 A photo booth was available, so that the young people could remember the day.
-The SHine SA Close the Gap team used the photo booth stall as a way of asking Aboriginal young people what services they would like to see at Karrparrinthi and what were the barriers for them to going to a health service.
+The SHine SA Close the Gap team used the photo booth stall as a way of asking Aboriginal young people what services they would like to see at Karrparrinthi and what barriers they faced in using a health service.

-Participants were from the following ethnicity groups: Ethiopian, Eritrean, Congolese, Sudanese, Afghan, Iranian, Iraqi, Pakistan, Bhutanese, Burmese, Chinese/Burmese and Karen/Liberian.
+Participants were from the following ethnicity groups: Ethiopian, Eritrean, Congolese, Sudanese, Afghan, Iranian, Iraqi, Pakistani, Bhutanese, Burmese, Chinese/Burmese and Karen/Liberian.

 Overview of NYW 2013: Be Active.
 Be Happy.
 Be You.